Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 Keystone Bergman Expansion into Sensitive Tundra

 After the 2021 Gore Creek spill, Keystones 2023 Bergman Bowl 555 acre expansion continues the pattern of environmental neglect and reactive response.
 With this project came increased water diversions from Snake River and Clinton Reservoir for snowmaking and damage to sensitive alpine tundra.
 The construction crew “misunderstood” as they bulldozed through 2.5 unauthorized acres of sensitive alpine tundra and impacted wetlands to build a road.
 This resulted in the White River National Forest Supervisor Scott Fitzwilliams issuing a cease-and-desist letter for non-compliance, halting construction and making them fix their decimating impact.
-It’s important to note, vegetation in the high alpine is slow to recover/grow so this really went against their Epic Promise claim of low operating impact on forest and habitats.
+It’s important to note, vegetation in the high alpine is slow to recover/grow so this contradicts their Epic Promise claim of low operating impact on forest and habitats.

 The penalty?
 Light.
 No fines; the only real repercussion Vail had from this one was a delay in opening the expansion — all that amounts to is lost revenue.
 The outcome resulted in some to call for stricter oversight of Vail’s special use permits — a reasonable suggestion.